swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 Groups define a new scope within which a recursive regular expression pattern may occur.
 Groups have different semantics depending on how they are introduced.

-Groups may be named, the characters of which may be any letter or number characters (or `_`).
+Groups may be named, the characters of which may be any letter or number characters or the character `_`.
 However the name must not start with a number.
 This restriction follows the behavior of other regex engines and avoids ambiguities when it comes to named and numeric group references.

 Groups may be used to change the matching options present within their scope, see the *Matching options* section.